Sudhanshuy2006/Sudhanshuy2006/README.md

 ## About Me

-I'm a final-year BCA student and self-taught Java backend developer.
-Started with zero industry experience — over the last few months I've independently designed, built, and deployed three full-stack backend systems, each integrating a real LLM API into the core workflow rather than bolting AI on as an afterthought.
+Java Backend Developer focused on designing and shipping scalable backend systems.
+Independently designed, built, and deployed three full-stack backend systems, each integrating a real LLM API into the core workflow rather than bolting AI on as an afterthought.

 - 🎯 **Focus:** Spring Boot backend systems with clean layered architecture (Controller-Service-Repository)
 - 🤖 **AI-native workflow:** Using Groq (LLaMA 3.3-70B) and Gemini for production features, plus Claude/GitHub Copilot as daily coding assistants